Create a File Share Source¶

 A File Share source provides access to resources (files and folders) using Microsoft Windows File Share UNC paths.

 You can choose to create a new File Share source on its own, or within an existing operation.
-For more information on how sources work within operations, see Creating an Operation.
+For more information on how sources work within operations, see Create an Operation.

-Creating a New File Share Source as a Standalone Source
+Create a New File Share Source as a Standalone Source¶

 Within your project in Jitterbit Design Studio, you create a new File Share source by any of: